captainread/beasts-vs-brains/README.md

 * [Element API](https://developer.mozilla.org/en-US/docs/Web/API/Element)
 * [Node API](https://developer.mozilla.org/en-US/docs/Web/API/Node)

 (Note that Elements are a type of Node!
-So some methods you might expect to exist on the Element API are actully Node methods.)
+So some methods you might expect to exist on the Element API are actually Node methods.)

 #### More to play with...